fabianvagi91/Firewall-iptables/README.md

 I am particularly interested in network security, SOC, IDS, and malware analysis.

-# projects
-Linux Firewall using iptables
+# Linux Firewall using iptables

 During my studies, I learned about network security and how important is to take measurements in securing our network.
 So for my first project, I choose to build a simple but effective firewall in my Kali Linux virtual machine.
 A firewall is a subsystem on a computer that blocks or allows certain network traffic from going into or out of our computer.